Ph.D., Princeton University 2012

 Patricia Blessing specializes in the art and architecture of the Islamic world, with a focus on the eastern Mediterranean from the twelfth to the fifteenth centuries.
 Her first book, Rebuilding Anatolia after the Mongol Conquest: Islamic Architecture in the Lands of Rūm, 1240–1330 (Ashgate, 2014; Turkish translation Koç University Press, 2018) investigates the relationship between patronage, politics, and architectural style after the integration of the region into the Mongol empire.

-Blessing’s second book, Architecture and Material Politics in the Fifteenth-century Ottoman Empire is forthcoming with Cambridge University Press in 2022.
-In this book, Blessing explores the emergence of Ottoman architecture in the fifteenth century and its connection with broader geographical contexts.
+Blessing’s second book, Architecture and Material Politics in the Fifteenth-century Ottoman Empire (Cambridge University Press, 2022) explores the emergence of Ottoman architecture in the fifteenth century and its connection with broader geographical contexts.
 Analyzing how transregional exchange shaped building practices, she examines how workers from Anatolia, the Mediterranean, the Balkans, and Iran and Central Asia participated in key construction projects.
-She also demonstrates how drawn, scalable models on paper served as templates for architectural decorations and supplemented collaborations that involved the mobility of workers.
-Blessing reveals how the creation of centralized workshops led to the emergence of a clearly defined imperial Ottoman style by 1500, when the flexibility and experimentation of the preceding century was levelled.
+She demonstrates how drawn, scalable models on paper served as templates for architectural decorations and supplemented collaborations that involved the mobility of workers

-Blessing has received fellowships from the British Academy, the Society of Architectural Historians, the Samuel H. Kress Foundation, the International Center of Medieval Art, the Barakat Trust, and the Gerda Henkel Foundation.
-She is the German Content Manager for Khamseen: Islamic Art History online, and the Managing Editor of the International Journal of Islamic Architecture.
+Blessing has received fellowships from the British Academy, the Society of Architectural Historians, the Samuel H. Kress Foundation, the International Center of Medieval Art, the Barakat Trust, the Gerda Henkel Foundation, and ANAMED Research Center for Anatolian Civilizations.
+She is the German Content Manager for Khamseen: Islamic Art History Online, and the Managing Editor of the International Journal of Islamic Architecture.

-Blessing’s current work examines the intersection between textiles, architecture, and objects in late medieval Islamic architecture with a particular focus on interiors.
-She has published on this topic focusing on monuments in Spain, and is now researching it in architecture in the eastern Islamic world for her next book project.
-She is also working on two collaborative projects.
+Blessing’s current book project, Spaces of Artifice: Objects and Interior Design in Anatolia, c.
+1200–1500, examines the intersection between textiles, architecture, and objects in late medieval Islamic architecture with a particular focus on interiors.
+Bridging between architectural history and the study of objects, this project breaks new ground in the sensory history of Islamic art history, and proposes a holistic study of monuments alongside their furnishings.
+Blessing is working on two collaborative projects.
 The first, co-authored with Eiren L. Shea (Grinnell College) and Elizabeth Dospel Williams (Dumbarton Oaks), is a brief history of textiles in medieval Eurasia.
-The second, with Richard P. McClary (University of York) aims at the close analysis and digital reconstruction of a now-lost Saljuq palace structure in Konya, Turkey.
+The second, with Richard P. McClary (University of York), aims at the close analysis and digital reconstruction of a now-lost Saljuq palace structure in Konya, Turkey.

 Blessing’s teaching interests include the multi-sensory experience of spaces and objects; medieval and early modern Islamic architecture; transcultural approaches to medieval art, the politics of urban space in the modern Middle East; heritage preservation and Islamic archaeology; and style as a tool of art historical investigation.